-With OSE, Kubernetes cluster backups complement the storage of unstructured data, vApps, and catalogs.
+In OSE 2.1.1, Kubernetes cluster backups complement the storage of unstructured data, vApps, and catalogs.
 With the Kubernetes cluster protection, tenants can back up their critical Kubernetes clusters and revert to the backups in case of accidental removal of namespaces or a Kubernetes upgrade failure.
 Tenants can also use the Kubernetes cluster backup to replicate the cluster for debugging, development and staging before rolling their app out in production.

-The Kubernetes clusters that can be protected in OSE 2.2.3 include CSE native, TKG, and external clusters with the latest Kubernetes version.
+The Kubernetes clusters that can be protected in OSE 2.1.1 include CSE native, TKG, and external Kubernetes clusters.